justcatthefish/ctf-writeups/2023-04-14-PlaidCTF2023/misc_poetry/README.md

 Also, there was one rhyme ("g"), which had to be longer than one vowel, so I put more nops in there.
 In the process I also realized I should check (in the `dictionary.arpa` file) what other words rhyme with "nop".
 There are "pop", "setnp", and "bswap", but in the end I think I only used "pop".
 Great, now I can tell my friends "Hey, did you know that nop rhymes with pop?".

 The final code/song is in [astley.S](./astley.S) file.
-You can easily become my best friend by sending me a video of you singing this on a party (NB: it's much easier with the music).
+You can easily become my best friend by sending me a video of you singing this on a party (hints at the end).
 There's also [astley-not-poetry.S](./astley-not-poetry.S) which contains the code before being turned into a song.